wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Wyoming, infractions are petty crimes that do not necessarily attract a jail term.
 They are sometimes called "petty crimes" or "municipal violations."
 Violation of city or county laws is not as serious an offense as violating state laws.
 However, these violations also attract sanctions ranging from paying a fine to being stripped of a license.

-The cities and counties have their own laid down rules and regulations asides the state's laws.
+Cities and counties have their own rules and regulations aside from state laws.

-An infraction can lead to a misdemeanor or felony offense.
+An infraction may lead to a misdemeanor or felony offense.
 For example, speeding may result in a homicide, which is a felony.
-Individuals found guilty of a "hit and run" will be charged for a felony.
+Individuals found guilty of a "hit and run" will be charged with a felony.

 Traffic crimes are a typical example of infractions in Wyoming.
 Sanctions for traffic violations could range from petty sanctions to heavier sanctions depending on the gravity of the offense.